Edith Dircksey Cowan Memorial: History

 Edith Cowan was a campaigner for women's rights, the welfare and protection of disadvantaged women and children, and other social issues.
 She was instrumental in the decision to build the King Edward Memorial Hospital for Women, and was a co-founder of the National Council of Women and the Royal Western Australian Historical Society.
 In 1920, after Western Australia passed legislation allowing women to stand for parliament, Cowan won a seat in the Western Australian Legislative Assembly, thereby becoming the first woman to hold a seat in any Australian parliament.

 Cowan died on 9 June 1932, and the following month the Western Australian branch of the National Council for Women scheduled a meeting to discuss the erection of a memorial to her.
 The meeting was held on 22 September, with the main point of contention being whether the memorial should be a monument or something more utilitarian.
 Utilitarian proposals included an Edith Cowan Ward at King Edward Memorial Hospital; a model baby health centre; an honour drive in Kings Park; or a pathway in the Parliament House grounds.
 These were eventually rejected in favour of a monument in Kings Park.

 An Edith Cowan Memorial Committee was then formed to raise funds for a monument.
-In October the Committee wrote to the Kings Park Board to seek approval for the erection of a monument in the park, and suggesting that it could take the form of an archway at the entrance gates.
-The Kings Park Board refused their request, stating that "the Board have other suggestions in view re the Main Gates, and are disinclined to favourably view the erection of further memorials other than National ones, within the Kings Park."
+In October the committee wrote to the Kings Park Board to seek approval for the erection of a monument in the park, and suggesting that it could take the form of an archway at the entrance gates.
+The Kings Park Board refused their request, stating that:

 This response caused some offense, as it seemed to imply that Cowan was not considered a person of national significance.